 Prerequisite: ACT Math score of 23 or higher or MATH-1213 or MATH-1614.
 This course covers non-calculus mathematical topics required for Electrical and Computer Engineering majors.
 Topics include Number Systems, Graph Theory, Series, Discrete Probability, Boolean Algebra, and Computational Modeling.
-This course explores these mathematical topics with a facure on confliction in future Electrical and Computers mathematical topics with a focus on application in future Electrical and Computer Engineering courses.
+This course explores these mathematical topics with a focus on application in future Electrical and Computer Engineering courses.
 Lecture - 3 hours.
-This course is normally offered in the spring semester
+This course is normally offered in the spring semester.